 Stanton is a very small city located in the state of Texas.
 With a population of 2,936 people and two constituent neighborhoods, Stanton is the 549th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stanton is generally considered to be a blue-collar town.
-36.07% of the Stanton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stanton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Stanton is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Stanton who work in office and administrative support (13.75%), sales jobs (10.38%), and maintenance occupations (8.47%).
+There are especially a lot of people living in Stanton who work in office and administrative support (14.40%), sales jobs (10.41%), and food service (8.24%).

-As is often the case in a small city, Stanton doesn't have a public transportation system that people use to get to and from their jobs every day.
+Stanton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Stanton is a somewhat ethnically-diverse city.
+Stanton is an extremely ethnically-diverse city.
 The people who call Stanton home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Stanton, accounting for 57.89% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Stanton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stanton include European, Irish, French , and English.
+Important ancestries of people in Stanton include English, Irish, European, and French .

 The most common language spoken in Stanton is English.
 Other important languages spoken here include Spanish and Japanese.